 Once a young specimen is planted out, it needs a little bit of help to grow into a robust garden shrub.
 The method is very simple: regular pinching out of the branches as they form.
 After three sets of leaves have formed on the single stem of the baby plant, the tip - that is, the top two tiny leaves - is simply pinched off using your thumb and index finger.
 This forces that stem to branch, and these new stems are also pinched back after two sets of leaves have formed on them, and this is process repeated a few more times until a bushy form starts to emerge and a short, stout trunk develops.
 The leaves on the trunk can then be removed.
 The trunk should be staked in its early years to support the plant.
 Standard forms can also be trained, by creating a longer trunk before allowing the top to form.
 Some cultivars have a more trailing form, with many stems arising from the base, and these can each be staked and also pinched out to some extent.
 The method of tip pruning seems so simple that it is hard to believe that it can be so effective!
 It can also be used on other plants to create better looking shrubs.
 It really only takes a second or two as you are passing by.

 When planted in the ground, Fuchsia need watering about twice a week, and this can be done by hand or by use of a drip irrigation system.
 On very hot days in the middle of summer, they seem to suffer if watered too much: it may be better to water in the days leading up to a predicted heatwave and just spray the plant with a mist in the evenings on such hot days.
-They like to be fed and will appreciate a scattering of general fertiliser when you are doing the rest of the garden as well as being doused regularly with some liquid food, beginning in August.
+On extremely hot summer days with hot, dry winds, it is advisable to shade the plants with an old sheet.
+Fuchsia like to be fed and will appreciate a scattering of general fertiliser when you are doing the rest of the garden as well as being doused regularly with some liquid food, beginning in August.
 Apply once a fortnight, starting with a nitrogen-rich formula in August and September.
 In October and November, alternate with a soluble food designed to promote flowering.
 Through summer and early autumn, apply the flowering formula once a fortnight.

 New plants can be grown easily from 10cm-long tip cuttings in spring or autumn, or when pruning in July, taken from just below the second node of the stem.
 Use a well-drained propagating mix for your cuttings.
 The cuttings need to be kept in a humid environment such as a propagating box or some other enclosed container until roots develop, when they can be potted on.